 The Group is required to post cash collateral with the NTMA under a collateral posting agreement (CPA) agreed between the NTMA and NAMA.
-The NTMA is the counterparty to all NAMA derivatives (other than those acquired from borrowers).
+The NTMA is the counterparty to all NAMA derivatives.
 The NTMA require cash to be placed with it as collateral to reduce the exposure it has to the Group with regard to its derivative positions.
 The amount of collateral required depends on an assessment of the credit risk by the NTMA.